Policies and Procedures

 MCCD compliance with Section 508 will be the responsibility of an Alternate Media Team, consisting of an Alternate Media Specialist, an E-Text Technician, and designated staff of Media Services.
 The Alternate Media Team will:

-- serve as a liaison between faculty, students and Disabled Students Programs & Services (DSPS) to secure and translate instructionally-related materials into alternate formats in a timely manner;
+- serve as a liaison between faculty, students and Student Accessibility Services (SAS) to secure and translate instructionally-related materials into alternate formats in a timely manner;

 - provide guidelines, training and technical assistance to faculty, staff and committees for access requirements, design of distance education offerings, and the formatting of documents and information;